nvimdev/lspsaga.nvim/README.md

 ## Usage

-Lspsaga support use command `lspsaga` with completion or use lua function
+Lspsaga support use command `Lspsaga` with completion or use lua function

 ```lua